wuyang1002431655/tango_with_django_19/manuscript/chapter14-webhose.md

 I> When starting off with a new API, it's always a good idea to explore the provided documentation to see what options you can play with.
 We recommend exploring the [Webhose API documentation](https://webhose.io/documentation) and play around with some of the options that you can vary.

 X> ### Exercises
 X> Extend your `webhose_search.py` module so that it can be run independently.
-By this, we mean running `python webhose_search.py` from your terminal or Command Prompt.
+By this, we mean running `python webhose_search.py` from your terminal or Command Prompt, without running Django's development server.
 Specifically, you should implement functionality that:
 X>
 X> - prompts the user to enter a query, i.e. use `raw_input()`; and X> - issues the query via `run_query()`, and prints the results.
 X>
 X> For each result, you should display the corresponding `title` and `summary`, with a line break between each result.
+X>
+X> You'll also need to modify the `read_webhose_key()` function so that the `search.key` file can be found from the `rango` directory in which `webhose_search.py` is launched.
+When running the Django development server, Python would expect to find `search.key` in the directory you launched `manage.py`.
+When you run `webhose_search.py` in the `rango` directory, you'll need to look one directory up.
+How could you modify the `read_webhose_key()` function to work both ways?
 X>
 X> If you are developing Rango on a Windows computer with Python 2.7.x, you'll need to encode the output of each `print` statement using the `str` `encode()` function with `utf-8`.
 For example, to display the `title` of a result, you would use `print(result['title']).encode('utf-8')`.
 This is due to the way that Python calls underlying Windows functions to output content.
 If you receive a `UnicodeEncodeError`, this may be your solution.
 Python 3 should be unaffected by this issue.